-Why does Original Medicare reject air conditioners for coverage ?
+Why does Original Medicare typically reject air conditioners for coverage ?

-Original Medicare does not categorize air conditioners as DME because it considers them “environmental control equipment” and “not primarily medical in nature“.
+Original Medicare does not consider air conditioners to be DME because it considers them “environmental control equipment” and “not primarily medical in nature“.

 The same applies for air purifiers, dehumidifiers, room heaters and air cleaners – they are all denied Original Medicare coverage on the grounds that they are for environmental control, and for not being primarily medical in nature.

-The info can be found in this document – “National Coverage Determination (NCD) for Durable Medical Equipment Reference List (280.1)”, and you can find it here.
+The information can be found in this document – “National Coverage Determination (NCD) for Durable Medical Equipment Reference List (280.1)”, and you can find it here.

-On an inpatient, or outpatient basis, Medicare covers 80% of the cost of certain cold and heat therapies, when they are prescribed as “medically necessary” by a Medicare-enrolled physician.
+On an inpatient, or outpatient basis, Medicare covers 80% of the Medicare-approved price of certain cold and heat therapies, when they are prescribed as “medically necessary” by a Medicare-enrolled physician.
 They can be prescribed by a therapist, but this must be co-signed by a physician.

 This coverage does not though extend to ice packs and cooling therapy items, considered by Medicare not to be “reasonable and necessary”.